ServerContainers/samba/README.md

     * fix for disabling `wsdd2`
     * verbose execution of service start
     * log to `stdout`
+    * fixed connection issues by pinning alpine to `3.14`
 * 2021-12-25
     * multi user shares for all volumes possible
     * removed bash to same some space